dereknugroho/act-kraken/README.md

 Most users prefer to do this in the cloud, in which case you should run it as a Task in [PythonAnywhere](https://www.pythonanywhere.com/).

-Note that this app makes 2 or 5 API calls **per execution**.
+Note that this app makes 2 or 5 API calls per execution.
 If you spam it, your API key will become limited, as described [here](https://docs.kraken.com/api/docs/guides/spot-rest-ratelimits/).

 ## To-Do